ruppel/mymailserver2024/README.md

     - so before you use your inventory you should decrypt it with `./podman-ansible/ansible-vault decrypt inv-server.yml`

+# !!!!CAVEAT!!!!

+_Check the scripts!
+You need to understand what's going on._
+_Use the scripts at your own risk!
+I do not take any responsibility for damages or data losses!_
+_As said before, in my opinion an administrator of a internet facing server should ALWAYS know, what he is doing!_

 # Setup your ansible controller machine

 You might install [ansible](https://www.ansible.com/) on your desktop computer.